sampson-matt/Hotac-Pilot-Abilities/README.md

-# HotAC X-Wing Miniatures Campaign Pilot Ability Upgrade Cards
+# Pilot Ability Upgrade Cards

+Custom Pilot Ability Upgrade Cards for the Heroes of the Aturi Cluster X-Wing Miniatures Campaign

 Notes:
 * These were all created using the custom upgrade card feature at Infinite Arenas